indigoid/totptest/README.md

     $ totptest

-Then connect to it on `localhost:4567`
+Then connect to it and follow the links to try stuff: http://localhost:4567/

-Retrieve a PNG file containing a QR code:

-    $ curl localhost:4567/qr > qr.png

-Get the current TOTP value:

-    $ curl localhost:4567/now
-    123456

-Check validity of a TOTP value (123456 in this case)
+Check validity of a TOTP value (123456 in this case) on the commandline:

-    $ curl localhost:4567/check/123456
-    totp code 123456 was ok

-    $ sleep 30

-    $ curl localhost:4567/check/123456
+    $ curl -sXPOST --data totp=123456 localhost:4567/validate | grep ok
-    totp code 123456 was not ok
+      <p>TOTP code 123456 was not ok. <a href="/check">Try again</a></p>

 ## Contributing